finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Game-Play: Put Card on bottom of Stack when Stack is dropped on Card

 ## Backlog - 2023 Q1
-- Game-Play: Magnet files for grid
-- Game-Play: Prevent player from looking through deck in certain situations
-- Game-Play: Cut Stacks
-- Game-Play: Name-Plates indicating player seats
 - Game-Play: Label which player is moving cards
 - Game-Play: Support multiple card selection
+- Game-Play: Name-Plates indicating player seats
+- Game-Play: Cut Stacks
+- Game-Play: Prevent player from looking through deck in certain situations
 - Integration: Deep links to join multiplayer rooms
 - Game-Play: Clear CgsNetPlayer on restart and move the restart to its own Reset button in the Play Menu
   - Option to keep points and reset or delete decks